IntelSmartEdge/docs/components/storage/rook-ceph.md

 ```

 #### Ceph Resource Restraint
-Since Rook-Ceph daemons deploy in Edge Node, considering that the resource consumption of the ceph daemon may affect the operation of the edge application, the default value of resource restraint for Ceph daemons defined in `roles/kubernetes/rook_ceph/defaults/main.yml`.
+Since Rook-Ceph daemons deploy in Edge Node, considering that the resource consumption of the ceph daemon may affect the operation of the edge application, the default value of resource restraint for Ceph daemons is defined in `roles/kubernetes/rook_ceph/defaults/main.yml`.

 ```yaml
 _rook_ceph_limits: